 rainmeter widgets on windows desktop

-Once you’re familiar with the terms, using Rainmeter is not very difficult.
+Once familiar with the terms, using Rainmeter is not very difficult.
 At least the basic things like loading or unloading skins (or skin suites) are not that hard.
-When you have Rainmeter running, you will see a raindrop icon on your system tray which you can click anytime to manage your skins.
+When Rainmeter is running, you will see a raindrop icon on your system tray that you can click anytime to manage your skins.
 You can also right-click on a skin to access several options, including the option to unload the skin.

 list of rainmeter skins